 Emotional intelligence has a tremendous impact on your professional success and the success of your organization.
 The World Economic Forum studied people working in various industries and found that 90% of top performers are also high in emotional intelligence.

 ” When it comes to building strong leaders, organizations are now turning to the concept of emotional intelligence to help give leaders a new type of intelligence edge above and beyond technical aptitudes,” wrote the authors of a Hay Group study that surveyed 44 Fortune 500 companies.

-The study concluded that organizations that value and widely use emotional intelligence are 3.2x more effective at leadership development.
+The study concluded that organizations that value and widely use emotional intelligence are 3.2 more effective at leadership development.

 Emotional intelligence in practice

-Employees are better able to understand their own biases, when they might be reacting badly to things, or how their actions may impact those around them.
+What does improved emotional intelligence look like within the workplace?
+It begins with better self-awareness.
+Employees can better understand their biases when they might be reacting poorly to things or how their actions may impact those around them.
 This kind of understanding is a critical foundation for improving behaviors.